What Happens During a Mesothelioma Deposition?

 Keep It Simple

 Answer questions directly, and don’t offer additional information.
-If you think an answer might benefit from further context, keep in mind that your attorney generally has the opportunity to ask you additional questions later to clear up potential areas of confusion.
+If you think an answer might benefit from further context, keep in mind that your attorney generally can ask you additional questions later to clear up potential areas of confusion.

 Don’t Guess